May 2, 2023

 Sporting goods stores and online retailers offer resistance tubing or bands that provide stretched resistance.

 This equipment is portable and inexpensive.
 Resistance training can grow with you as your exercise program intensifies because the bands come in different resistance ratings.
+Resistance bands provide an opposing force that your muscles must work against to build strength.

 Performing different resistance exercises allows you to target specific muscle groups.